 The site was historically used for rail operations by Southern Pacific since the 1890’s, including maintenance and fueling beginning in the 1930’s and continued through 2006 when the yard was permanently closed.
 Since 1985, several soil and groundwater investigations have been conducted at the site.
 Results of these investigations have identified chemicals in the soil that include: total petroleum hydrocarbons (TPH), antimony, arsenic, lead, benzo(a)pyrene, and tetrachloroethene.
 Chemicals of Concern (COCs) in soil gas include benzene, 1,2-dichloroethane, cis-1,2-dichlorothene, ethylbenzene, naphthalene, tetrachloroethene, trichloroethene, and vinyl chloride.
 Volatile Organic Compounds (VOCs) are also present in groundwater beneath the site.
 The groundwater under the site is not used for drinking water.

-The City is currently undertaking a comprehensive investigation of soil at the site to determine the nature and extent of contamination.
-This information will be used to develop a site remediation plan in late 2018 that will be provided to the DTSC for review and approval.
+The City completed a comprehensive investigation of the soil at the site to determine the nature and extent of contamination in Summer 2018.
+This information will be used to develop a Response Plan that will be provided to the DTSC for review and approval in mid-2019.